thunderbird/webext-docs/browserSettings.colorManagement.rst

 .. role:: code

-Use the <code>browserSettings.colorManagement</code> API to query and set items related to color management.
+Use the :code:`browserSettings.colorManagement` API to query and set items related to color management.

 .. rst-class:: api-main-section